CytoidCommunity/Cytoid-wiki/docs/en/events/README.md

 - There are 10 levels in this event, being the event with the highest level count.

-- The lyrics of 愛を探して changes based on the current game language: English, Chinese (Traditional), and Chinese (Simplified).
+- While not being a character of the event, Hanchō was introduced in the *CHARACTER AWAKENING* of the event information page, alongside Threose.

-- In the *CHARACTER AWAKENING* of the event information, there are 2 characters introduced, Threose and Hanchō, however, Hanchō is not a character of this event.
+- The event information page will recommend the player to use the *VIEW OBJECTIVES* button for tier criteria viewing if they opened the website in-game.
+However, visiting the event information page in cytoid.io will show them like previous events.

-- If players see the event information in the game, the website will suggest players seeing tier criteria by clicking the *VIEW OBJETCIVES* button in the game.
-But if players see the event information on the CytoidIO, the tier criteria will still display like previous events.
+## Previous Events

 ### Cytoid Xmas 2020